For startup fitness brands, one of the biggest challenges is dealing with the high minimum order quantities required by many manufacturers.

 |---|---|

-Yes, unit cost is higher but total investment is lower.
+Yes, the unit cost is usually higher, but the total investment is lower.

-Yes, most manufacturers support scaling as your brand grows.
+Yes.
+Most manufacturers can support larger orders once your brand grows.

 Low MOQ activewear manufacturing is one of the most important strategies for startup fitness brands.